With the rapid digitalization of today’s world, it is no surprise that businesses have had to revise their product management structures.

 For a company to thrive in today’s competitive business world, it must gain a loyal customer base by developing products that cater to consumer preferences.
 To do that, business owners need to be familiar with customer needs, and for that they need data.

-This is why data product management is essential when it comes to developing products that are sure to be loved by customers.
+This is why data product development management is essential when it comes to developing products that are sure to be loved by customers.